bvajjala/bvajjala.github.io/presentations/conti-delivery-toolchain/markdown.md

-## Test and Environment Automation
+### Test and Environment Automation
 * The only manual testing in a deployment pipeline should be for tests that are tough for a computer to handle, such as exploratory testing, inspection of user interface designs, and user acceptance tests.
-The rest should be automated.
+The rest should be automated

 * Tools for automated testing should operate in a completely headless (non-interactive) manner and be lightweight enough to run across many test servers simultaneously.

 * Teams also need to create testing environments on-demand by using environment automation tools that can provision a VM and configure an environment template.

-## Test and Environment Automation
+### Test and Environment Automation

-* Test Automation: JMeter, Selenium/WebDriver, Cucumber (BDD), RSpec (BDD), SpecFlow (BDD), LoadUI (Performance), PageSpeed (Performance), Netem(Network Emulation), SoapUI (Web Services),
- Test Kitchen (Infrastructure)
+* Test Automation: JMeter, Selenium/WebDriver, Cucumber (BDD), RSpec (BDD), SpecFlow (BDD), LoadUI (Performance), PageSpeed (Performance), Netem(Network Emulation), SoapUI (Web Services), Test Kitchen (Infrastructure)

 * Environment Automation: Vagrant, Docker, Packer

 ## Server Configuration and Deployment